JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 ??? tip "Agama Lab: For authoring policies and managing the policy store"

+    Alternatively, you can also use the Agama Lab For authoring policies and managing the policy stores.

     Agama Lab is a free web tool provided by Gluu.
-This tool makes it very easy to author, update policies and schema using an user interface.
-Follow the steps below to make changes to the policy that we are using above.
+This tool makes it very easy to author, update policies and schema using a web interface.
+Follow the steps below if you want to make changes to the demo policy that we are using above.

     - Go to the [CedarlingQuickstart repository](https://github.com/JanssenProject/CedarlingQuickstart) where the demo policy store is hosted
         - Click on `Fork`